OLIVER FOX’S EXPERIENCES

 Mr. Fox mentioned three different methods of locomotion in the astral body.
 The first of these is Horizontal Gliding – “accomplished by a purely mental effort.”
 Usually this is easy, but when the pull of the cord is felt, it is anything but effortless; “it is as though one tugged against a rope of very strong elastic.”
 Mr. Fox also observed that whenever he was pulled back into the body, he had the sensation of being drawn backwards into it.
 The second method of locomotion is a variety of levitation, very similar to the typical flying dream.
 This was described as easy and harmless.
 The third method is what Mr. Fox calls “Skrying,” and in this he appears to shoot upwards, like a rocket, with great velocity.

-As to the people encountered in these astral trips, Mr. Fox noted the total absence of “elementals “or other terrifying beings, so often said to inhabit the Astral Plane; and the fact that he was nearly always invisible to them, though his presence may at times be felt.
-He pointed out, however, that this is always unfortunate, for when such is the case the entity is shocked and frightened, and this state produces a corresponding shock within himself, the result of which is to draw him back into his physical body immediately.
+As to the people encountered in these astral trips, Mr. Fox noted the total absence of elementals or other terrifying beings, so often said to inhabit the Astral Plane; and the fact that he was nearly always invisible to them, though his presence may at times be felt with people on the physical plane.